data security

 Data Security Solutions

 Enterprises today need more than basic access controls to ensure data security.
-Modern solutions combine technical methods, automation, and system architecture approaches to protect sensitive information while maintaining usability and compliance.
+Modern solutions combine technical methods, and system architecture approaches to protect sensitive information while maintaining usability and compliance.

 Encryption

 Encryption ensures that data is unreadable to unauthorized parties, both at rest and in transit.
-Strong key management policies and field-level encryption allow enterprises to balance security with performance.

 Data Masking

-Data masking replaces sensitive values with realistic but fictitious data, enabling secure use of information in testing, analytics, or training environments.
-It preserves structure while preventing exposure of real records.
+Data masking replaces sensitive values with realistic but fictitious data.
+This enables secure use of information in testing, analytics, or training environments.

 Anonymization and Pseudonymization